nterthevoid/aws/aws-ami/README.md

-# Sample templates for various AWS linux AMI deploymnets
+# Sample templates for various AWS linux AMI deployments

+Credit / rights
+Sample video Countdown.mp4 is from Pixabay's video  Thank you MCZerrill for its creation Vault.png is from Bethesda Software's game Fallout 3.
+Thanks to Bethesda for creating such a great game...